-The number of full-time freelancers rose from 28% to 36%, citing flexibility and variety
+- The number of full-time freelancers rose from 28% to 36%, citing flexibility and variety.

-Hiring for skills vs hiring for job titles
+Hiring for skills vs. hiring for job titles

 Talent teams have to consider a number of factors when sourcing candidates for open roles.
 Not only do they need to find people who can fill current gaps within budget constraints, they also need to project forward to ensure they’ll still be the right fit as business priorities evolve and grow.

 Likewise, competency levels can fluctuate.
 Competencies are rarely binary: marketers might have a little bit of experience with Hubspot, or a lot.
-What one team, company or industry considers a ‘senior’ member of staff can look very different to how others define it.
+What one team, company or industry considers a ‘senior’ member of staff can look very different from how others define it.
 It’s a spectrum, and hiring on job title alone doesn’t take that nuance into account.
-If what’s really needed is a Hubspot pro, searching for a Senior Marketer and hoping they have the right level of experience is a dangerous way to go.
+If what’s really needed is a Hubspot pro, searching for a Senior Marketer and hoping they have the right level of experience is a risky way to go.

 Searching for specific skills rather than job titles means talent teams can look at the market through a new lens – one that simultaneously widens their reach, and gives it more granularity.

 The benefits of hiring for skills go beyond better forecasting, or more efficient processes for recruiters.
 It can also significantly impact employment outcomes for new and existing members of staff.

 Perhaps the biggest advantage of switching to a skills focus is that it allows talent teams to look at their existing workforce in a new light.
 If talent practitioners know they need certain skills to fulfill a business goal or project (rather than a specific title), they can look inside the business to identify where those skills might already exist, or could quickly be developed.